 Although rare, a reaction to medications used for sedation or general anesthesia can occur.
 If you know that your pet has experienced any allergic reactions or complications, please let us know before the procedure to identify any potential risks.

-There has also been recently studies showing potentially higher risks of a type of blood cancer in certain breeds.
-More data is needed to know how real and significant this risk is, and how these risks compare to the risks of not timely spaying.
+There has also been recently studies showing potentially higher risks of a type of blood cancer in certain breeds, as well as possible bone cancer.
+More data is needed for a complete understanding as to how real and significant this risk is, and how these risks compare to the risks of not timely spaying.

 The staff at BLACC can answer any questions you have about spaying or neutering your pet.